 This means that private listening volume supports the user needs for users who can not see.
-In other words, the possibility for the user to control the volume when listening via a private headset, is important for blind users.
+In other words, the possibility for the user to control the volume when listening via a private headset is necessary for blind users.

-Step 2
+B.2.1.2 Step 2

-If you look at the second column, you will learn that for users with low vision, the possibility to control the volume when listening via a private headset is not as important as for blind users, it has an S for Secondary, where the first column had a P for Primary.
+The third column shows that, for users with low vision, the possibility to control the volume when listening via a private headset is not as necessary as for blind users, it has an S for Secondary, where the first column had a P for Primary.